rlucente-se-jboss/flightgear-kiosk-demo/README.md

 RHEL Image Mode enables an edge device to completely change it's operating system image by switching to a different bootable container image from the one that's currently running.
-This demo illustrates that in a very visual way where three bootable container images are built and then easily swapped out on an edge device.
+This demo illustrates that in a very visual way where multiple bootable container images are built and then easily swapped out on an edge device.
 To make this interesting, this demo runs the open source FlightGear flight simulator on a edge device using RHEL Image Mode.
 The simulator will run in kiosk mode with a session for an unprivileged user.
 A privileged user will also be configured on the edge device to enable switching the bootable container image.

 ## Demo Setup
 Start with a minimal install of RHEL 9.4 either on baremetal or on a guest